AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry-v2.md

 "We have to,  Nox.
 I can't know what you are.
 You can't try to remember me.
 But I can't lose you."

-I gave you a simple nod and you laid your hands on my neck and you pulled me close and you kissed me.
+I gave you a simple nod and you laid your hands around my neck and you pulled me close and you kissed me.
 "I love you, Nox,"  you whispered as the dream faded.
 I didn't get to respond before I was ripped away from you in a roar of sound and the darkness surrounded me.
 And then my nightmare started all over again.

 There was no point in trying to escape the dream.
 There never was.
 Every cry for help, every tear I shed only made it worse.
 Over and over again the nightmares came.
 I remembered them, every blow, every tear.
 They still came, but I never remembered you.
 The nightmare came and ripped me away from you dream, after dream, after dream.